 On Morningstar, the top stock list is comprised of stocks that have received 5-star ratings from Morningstar’s analysts.
 Analysts also rate stocks based on their moat and fair value, and Morningstar offers a list of undervalued stocks with a wide moat.

 In addition to these lists, both platforms offer news and analysis articles that highlight stocks worthy of your attention.
+These articles are similar to analysis articles from Motley Fool in that they typically cover three to five stocks to consider in a hot sector.

 Seeking Alpha vs. Morningstar: Stock and Fund Research

-Seeking Alpha goes one step further, offering A-F grades for individual valuation metrics like P/E and price-to-cash flow so you can quickly evaluate whether a company is undervalued.
-The best part of Seeking Alpha’s research, though, is the articles written by contributors.
+The best part of Seeking Alpha’s research is the articles written by contributors.
 There are typically multiple recent analysis articles for popular stocks, and each one takes a different approach to analyzing a stock’s value.
+For example, one author might use a valuation model to determine a stock’s fair value, while another will look at broader trends in the industry to gauge future demand.
 Getting multiple perspectives is great because it gives you both the bull and bear cases for a stock.

-Morningstar offers a research report for each stock or fund that’s written by one of the firm’s analysts.
-These reports are more beginner-friendly than contributor articles on Seeking Alpha often are.
 In addition, Morningstar offers a fair value estimate for every stock so you can quickly see if it’s overvalued or undervalued.

 Seeking Alpha vs. Morningstar: Analysis Tools

 The main resource that Seeking Alpha offers for analysis is its library of articles from contributors.
 However, the platform also provides a stock screener and an ETF screener to help you find stock ideas based on your own strategy.
 You can screen stocks based on any of the data available on Seeking Alpha, which includes very detailed financial and valuation metrics.
+You can also incorporate the valuation metric A-F grades into your screens.

 Seeking Alpha vs. Morningstar: Portfolio Tools